zys717/lb/README.md

 - **Rule Engine (S001‑S020):** Deterministic validation using geometric calculations and logical rules via the AirSim/rule-engine scripts.
 - **LLM Engine (All Layers):** Heuristic validation using Gemini 2.5 Flash with structured prompts and synthetic GT for semantic reasoning.
 - **Comparative Analysis:** Identify decision discrepancies and failure modes; for Layers 2‑3, comparison is between LLM output and the pre-modeled policy truth.

+### Ground Truth Integrity

+- **Human-designed scenarios:** Every scenario/test case is authored by low-altitude ops experts with explicit regulatory citations and target behaviors (details in `维护.md`).
+- **Machine-verified labels:** For S001‑S020, the rule engine (`scripts/detect_violations.py`) replays the trajectory and confirms the label before it is accepted.
+For higher layers, offline analytical models produce the structured metrics that the GT encodes.
+- **Traceable artifacts:** Each `ground_truth/SXXX_violations.json` lists the expected decision plus the key evidence phrases that the LLM must cite, ensuring transparency between scenario intent and evaluation.

 ### Comprehensive Failure Mode Coverage